Forgot password

 image via Game Science

-Despite all the graphical fidelity, performance was almost never an issue.
-Besides a few frame drops here and there, overall performance was incredibly stable for my entire run.
-The only complaint with the presentation I’d have would be with the lighting.
+Despite all the graphic fidelity, performance was never an issue, and besides a few frame drops here and there overall performance was incredibly stable for the entire run.
+The only complaint with the graphic presentation I’d have would be with the lighting.
 Some areas are incredibly dark while others are way too bright due to the positioning of the light sources.
-Lighting definitely needs an overhaul, especially during some of the later chapters where it’s jarring at certain points.
-But overlooking the lighting, every vista and piece of scenery you happen upon will look drop-dead gorgeous.
+Lighting definitely needs an overhaul, especially during some of the later chapters where it’s honestly jarring at certain points.
+But overlooking the lighting, every vista and scenery you happen upon will look drop-dead gorgeous.
+Besides some funny torches early on, all the assets are well-designed and contribute to making each area look alive.

-Atmospherically, Wukong delivers on its premise perfectly.
-From the outstanding voice acting both in Chinese and English, to the amazing score and background music for each area and several boss fights, the game pulls you into this grand world of ancient Chinese Mythology quite naturally and keeps you invested in the journey.
+Atmospherically, the game delivers on its premise perfectly.
+From the outstanding voice acting both in Chinese and English, to the amazing score and background music for each area and several boss fights.
+The game pulls you into this grand world of ancient Chinese Mythology quite naturally and keeps you invested in the Journey.
 From enemy design to NPCs to bosses and everything in the world, everything in this game contributes perfectly to its premise.
 Bulls, Boards, Tigers, Dragons, Spiders, and all sorts of mystical Yaoguais, get ready to face the whole Zodiac and much more.

 Black Myth Wukong facing cyan loong boss